 The College of Music became an official department of Michigan State in 1926.
 Library resources were slim.
 For many years, monographs and journals were housed separately from the score and recording collections; only in 1995-96 were all elements of the music collections brought together.
 Despite serious under-funding in the early years, a substantial collection has been built.
 Better funding since the mid-1980s and the use of approval plans has yielded more titles and more current coverage for monographs.

 Journals have been added, ceased and cancelled over the history of the collection.
-Currently, modest numbers of journals are added, especially at faculty request, and the collection is moderately comprehensive.
-Increasingly, paper subscriptions also have online counterparts or are available only electronically.
-Depending on the "moving wall" and the quality of reproduction in the digital image, journals may be collected in digital or paper form.
+Currently, modest numbers of journals are added, especially at faculty request.
+Print subscriptions also often have online counterparts or are available only electronically.
+Depending on coverage and the quality of reproduction in the digital image, journals may be collected in digital or print form.

 Strengths of the collection lie particularly in the opera libretti, biographies, musicology of the Medieval, Renaissance and Baroque periods, works about solo vocal music, musical instruments, philosophy and physics, and most areas of music education.
 The collection is also strong in technical material for instruments, and in music theory.
 English, French and German are the major languages, with Italian, Latin, and various Slavic languages quite well represented.

 Weaknesses have generally been more in depth than breadth of coverage.
 Some areas, such as paleography and iconography, have had spotty coverage and cannot now be brought up to a high level; however, these courses are not taught often and so general collection levels, rather than a heavy concentration on new sources, will be sufficient.
-The music theory collection is quite good but continues to require additional historical sources in original languages (with translation if possible) and also needs to reflect the latest critical thinking.
+The music theory collection continues to require additional historical sources in original languages (with translation if possible) and also needs to reflect the latest critical thinking.
 Facsimiles (whether scores or monographs) are required for advanced graduate and faculty study.